-Place: Education Center for International Students, Room 207
+Place: International Education & Exchange Centre, Room 207

 This course, taking the form of lectures and discussion classes, aims to introduce students to the main features of contemporary Japanese society.
 Areas of focus include aspects of Japanese law, economy, education, modernisation and the environment.